treeframework/object.table/README.md

 # The tables objects

-The `tables` object has  some useful helpers for common table patterns.
+Some useful helpers for common table patterns.

 Install using Bower: